-We are still in the early stages of development of our product candidates and have no product approved for commercial sale or presently in clinical trials.
-Although our Hepatitis C product advanced through Phase 2a, we are seeking a partner to fund and oversee that product candidate's further development.
-As stated earlier, we expect to initiate a Phase 1 clinical trial for our Influenza A product in the third quarter.
-Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is capital-intensive.
+We are still in the early stages of development of our product candidates and have no products approved for commercial sale or presently in clinical trials.
+As stated earlier, we initiated a Phase 1 clinical trial for our Influenza A product and also plan to initiate two COVID-19 product candidates in 2022.
+However, our ability to conduct clinical trials in a cost-effective manner and within the desired timeframes remains subject to uncertainties arising from COVID-19 (including the pandemic's effect on third parties on which we rely), supply chain shortages, and potential difficulties in obtaining adequate participant enrollments.
+Further, developing pharmaceutical products, including conducting preclinical studies and clinical trials, is capital-intensive.
 As a rule, research and development expenses increase substantially as we advance our product candidates toward clinical programs.
-We currently have one hepatitis C product candidate that has completed a Phase 2a clinical trial and have secured funding of the research and development of influenza A/B product candidates under our Collaboration Agreement with Merck.
-See "Item 1 - Business - Collaborations - Merck Collaboration."
-However, in order to conduct trials for our other product candidates, including our potential COVID-19 therapy, we will need to raise additional capital to support our operations or form partnerships, in addition to our existing collaborative alliances, which may give substantial rights to a partner.
+If we are able to advance our products through clinical trials, we may need to raise additional capital to support our operations and/or form partnerships, in addition to our existing collaborative alliances, which may give substantial rights to a partner.
 Such funding or partnerships may not be available to us on acceptable terms, or at all.
 Moreover, any future financing may be very dilutive to our existing stockholders.

-As we move lead compounds through toxicology and other preclinical studies, also referred to as nonclinical studies, we have and we will be required to file an Investigational New Drug application ("IND") or its equivalent in foreign countries, and as we conduct clinical development of product candidates, we may have adverse results that may cause us to consume additional capital.
+As we move lead compounds through toxicology and other preclinical studies, also referred to as nonclinical studies, we have and we will be required to file an IND or its equivalent in foreign countries, and as we conduct clinical development of product candidates, we may have adverse results that may cause us to consume additional capital.
 Our partners may not elect to pursue the development and commercialization of our product candidates subject to our respective agreements with them.
 These events may increase our development costs more than we expect.
 We may need to raise additional capital or otherwise obtain funding through strategic alliances if we initiate clinical trials for new product candidates other than programs currently partnered.
 We will require additional capital to obtain regulatory approval for, and to commercialize, product candidates.